 I always try to shoot both landscape and portrait photos, however.
 As one of the best garden photography tips, shooting in both orientations provides greater flexibility and creative options.

 Using portrait orientation, you can capture different levels of detail within your garden.
-For example, in this photo, we can see that I have captured several levelled features in the garden, and the gorgeous sky:
+For example, in this photo, we can see that I have captured several leveled features in the garden, and the gorgeous sky:

-7. Experiment with different time periods
+7. Experiment with Different Time Periods

 I find taking sunset and sunrise photos difficult – you have to find a suitable location and visit at the appropriate time.
 Your garden, however, presents the perfect opportunity to experiment with different time periods – you can simply take your camera outside at the right time!

-Experiment with garden photography throughout the day – sunrise, sunset, the golden hour, night-time.
+Experiment with garden photography throughout the day – sunrise, sunset, the golden hour, blue hour, night-time.
 Each period can provide a host of opportunities.
 Furthermore, the light and shadows can make your garden look different.

 This photo was taken just before sunset – the colors of the sky were amazing, and the lighting cast on objects was interesting too:

 Your garden will look different during each season.
 In spring, flowers start to bloom, and your garden is bursting with life.
 Alternatively, in summer, the warm glow of the sun creates interesting light interactions.

 In autumn, your garden changes color and the greens are replaced with oranges, browns, and reds.
 Finally, in winter, your garden may look bare or even have a gorgeous covering of snow.